Myshgithub/Generative-Adversarial-Networks-GANs-/README.md

 # Codes:

 00-Simple-Autoencoder-for-PCA.py (www.udemy.com/course/complete-guide-to-tensorflow-for-deep-learning-with-python)
-00-GAN-Example.py (Create Generative Adversarial Networks with TensorFlow for MNIST)(https://www.udemy.com/course/complete-guide-to-tensorflow-for-deep-learning-with-python/learn/lecture/8460158#overview)
+00-GAN-Example.py (Create Generative Adversarial Networks with TensorFlow for MNIST(Version 1.3: Not having Leaky Relu Function)(https://www.udemy.com/course/complete-guide-to-tensorflow-for-deep-learning-with-python/learn/lecture/8460158#overview)

+-GANForMNIST.py: Is an example, Using the famous MNIST dataset to produce a clone of a random digit: For Higher Versions that Leaky Relu Function is ready to use

 Deep Learning and Computer Vision A-Z™: OpenCV, SSD & GANs